SKIJOR USA: 2019 RACE RULES & REGULATIONS

 2nd Division: These are teams who ran ONE (1) SECOND or SLOWER than the OVERALL fastest time and cleanest run.

-3rd Division: These are teams who ran TWO (2) SECONDS or SLOWER than the OVERALL fastest time and cleanest run.
+3rd Division: These are teams who ran TWO (2) SECONDS or SLOWER than the OVERALL fastest time, possibly including a 2-second ring penalty.

 SJUSA reserves the right to review entries and bring to Member Race Organizers’ attention any concerns regarding a competitor.